Dave-team/Knowledge-base/Productivity.md

 - Consider time boxing what you're working on to avoid situations where you spent too much time
 - Write down your most important goals and regularly check against these notes to ensure you're working on the most important thing
 - Listen to your body: there will be times when you feel low energy - pushing through this is likely counterproductive.
 Instead, recharge and realize you can be productive again a different time
+- Whatever is highest priority, that always gets done.
+If working out is highest priority, then I could never say I don’t have time.
+In the morning, I work out, and however long it takes is how long it takes.
+I do not start my day until I’ve worked out.

 ## Process
 - Planning in the morning: